Alison Uttley: Life

-Born in Cromford and brought up in rural Derbyshire, Alison Uttley was educated at the Lea School in Holloway and the Lady Manners School in Bakewell, where she developed a love for science that led to a scholarship to Manchester University to read physics.
+Born in Cromford and brought up on a farm in rural Derbyshire, Alison Taylor was educated at the Lea School in Holloway and the Lady Manners School in Bakewell, where she developed a love for science that led to a scholarship to Manchester University to read physics.
 In 1906 she became the second woman honours graduate of the university and made a lifetime friendship with the charismatic Professor Samuel Alexander.

-After university, Alison Taylor trained as a teacher at the Cambridge Training College for Women (now Hughes Hall, Cambridge) and in 1908 became a physics teacher at Fulham Secondary School for Girls in West London.
+After university, Alison Taylor trained as a teacher at the Cambridge Training College for Women (now Hughes Hall, Cambridge).
+In 1908, she became the physics mistress at Fulham County Grammar School (later Fulham Cross Girls' School) in Fulham, west London – the year the school opened.
 Around 1910 she was living at The Old Vicarage, King Street, Knutsford.
 In 1911 she married James Arthur Uttley.
-In 1914 she had her only child, John Corin Taylor, who later married and became a public schoolmaster.
+In 1914 she had her only child, John Corin Uttley, who became a public schoolmaster.
 James Uttley was prone to depression and drowned himself in the River Mersey in 1930.
-In 1978, two years after his mother's death, John Corin Taylor, too, killed himself by driving over a cliff.
+In 1978, two years after his mother's death, John Corin Uttley, too, killed himself by driving over a cliff.

-From 1924 to 1938, the Uttleys lived at Downs House, 13 Higher Downs, Bowdon, Cheshire, which now has a blue plaque commemorating them.
-In 1938 she moved to Beaconsfield, where she was a neighbour of Enid Blyton, whom she came to dislike, describing her as a boastful and "vulgar, curled woman".
-She also hated her own illustrator, Margaret Tempest.
+From 1924 to 1938, the Uttleys lived at Downs House, 13 Higher Downs, Bowdon, Cheshire, which has a blue plaque commemorating her.
+In 1938 she moved to Beaconsfield, also the home of children's author Enid Blyton, whom Uttley did not admire.
+She also had a difficult relationship with the illustrator of her Little Grey Rabbit books, Margaret Tempest.

 Writing career

 In later life Uttley said that she began writing to support herself and her son financially after she was widowed, but in fact her first book was published in 1929, before her husband's death.
 Uttley recorded that one inspiration was a meeting in 1927 with Professor Alexander at a painting exhibition in Altrincham, at which he confused her with another ex-student and asked if she was still writing.
 Her first books were a series of tales about animals, including Little Grey Rabbit, the Little Red Fox, Sam Pig and Hare.
 She later wrote for older children and adults, particularly focusing on rural topics, notably in The Country Child (1931), a fictionalized account of childhood experiences at her family farm home, Castle Top Farm, near Cromford.

 One of her most popular works is A Traveller in Time (1939).
 Based on the Babington Plot of Anthony Babington at Dethick, near her family home, this romance mixes dream and historical fact in a story of a 20th-century girl transported to the 16th century, becoming involved in a plot to free Mary, Queen of Scots from nearby Wingfield Manor.
-Uttley later settled in Beaconsfield, in a house named Thackers after the house in the book.
+Uttley later lived in Beaconsfield, in a house named Thackers after the house in the book.
 In January 1978 BBC TV showed the five-part series A Traveller in Time based on Uttley's story.
-It starred a 15-year-old newcomer, Sophie Thompson, and a then rising star, Simon Gipps-Kent.
+It starred a 15-year-old newcomer, Sophie Thompson, and a rising star, Simon Gipps-Kent.